-Combining single-granular attacks.
-In our multi-granular attack: (i) Initially, a sub-agent, serving as a vulnerability indicator (see Section 4.3.1), is employed to identify important positions at each level of granularity. (ii) Then, the three aforementioned single-granular attack methods are applied to generate a perturbation for each identified important position (see Section 4.3.2). (iii) Finally, an organization of all settled perturbations is executed to refine and select the most effective perturbation sequence.
+(see Section 4.3.1), is employed to identify important positions at each level of granularity. (ii) Then, the three aforementioned single-granular attack methods are applied to generate a perturbation for each identified important position (see Section 4.3.2). (iii) Finally, an organization of all settled perturbations is executed to refine and select the most effective perturbation sequence.

-Discussions.
+Discussion.
 Our framework can seamlessly integrate off-the-shelf ranking attack methods.
-In this work, for each granularity level, we choose a representative attack method, rather than involve several attack methods.
-Involving more attack methods at the same granularity may introduce additional variables and complexities, potentially confounding our results and making it more challenging to draw clear conclusions.
-In the future, we plan to consider more granularity and add more attack methods at the same granularity to make the perturbation even more diverse.
-Besides, the above three single-granular attacks remain constant in our current multigranular attack method.
-In the future, we aim to make these attack methods learnable and dynamically update them within the entire framework to achieve enhanced interoperability.
+In this work, for each granularity level, we choose a representative attack method.
+In the future, we plan to consider more granularity and add more attack methods to make the perturbation more diverse.
+In addition, going forward we hope to make these attack methods learnable and dynamically update them within the entire framework to achieve enhanced interoperability.